In the previous entry we talked about numerical systems, number representation, and positional systems.

 Conversion from decimal to BaseN

-Now let’s see the reverse process converting a decimal number to a BaseN.
-In this case, the simplest thing is that we will divide and calculate remainders.
+Now let’s see the inverse process converting a decimal number to a BaseN.
+In this case, the easiest thing is to go dividing and calculating remainders.

 Let’s see with an example, converting 180 to base 4.